 About Collection – “Of the N.C.
 Wilson portion of the collection, the most significant item is a diary-account book fragment which includes entries (July 25th-July 3, the day of his death) from Pennsylvania and the battlefield at Gettysburg.”

 Sam Wilkeson was a war correspondent for the New York Times who had sons in the Union army, including Lt.
 Bayard Wilkeson, an artillery officer who was mortally wounded on the first day at Gettysburg.
 The story of Bayard’s death became a northern sensation since he was one of the youngest artillery officers in the army, the son of a prominent journalist and also because he died in a particularly heroic fashion.
-The young lieutenant covered the retreating forces from the Union XI Corps on the battle’s first day and reportedly had to amputate his own shattered leg when doctors… Read the rest
+The young lieutenant covered the retreating forces from the Union XI Corps on the battle’s first day and reportedly had to amputate his own shattered leg when doctors were forced to flee in the face of the … Read the rest